cunterrainer/Hardware-Plotter/README.md

-# Analyzer
+# Plotter
-This is an application that displays plots sent from an Arduino device.
+This is an application that can displays plots with information sent from a device.
 The application parses formatted strings received from the device and displays the data as plots, with the x-axis being the elapsed time since the connection started.

 The string should be in the format of `plot_name:y_label:graph_name:value\n`.
 However, all of these values except for `value` can be defaulted, thus there's no need to provide them if you don't want to.